 Real Estate is ever changing and to help you be prepared whether Buying or Selling my company offers a full service brokerage in every location, which gives my clients peace of mind that all the bases are covered from the moment they walk through the door, till the time they buy or sell their house.

-For the Buyer I am able to assist them effectively with 9 locations which include Georgetown, Milton, Brampton, Orangeville, Shelburn, Toronto West, Toronto mid town And Mississauga.
-We have approximately 650 real estate agents who are all connected through our internet based broadcast message system.
+For the Buyer I am able to assist them effectively with 10 locations which include Georgetown, Milton, Brampton, Orangeville, Shelburne, Toronto West, Toronto mid town And Mississauga and with the purchase of 3 Kingsway Realty offices we are going faster than expected.
+We have over 850 real estate agents who are all connected through our internet based broadcast message system.
 New listings are paged out as soon as possible so you get maximum exposure to our in house group of agents, and the same day your listing is posted on MLS so your information can be viewed by every member of the Toronto Real Estate board which has approximately 25,000 realtors.

 I never have to waste time going back and forth between towns to get the deal done.
-Every one of our offices has full administration staff who are there to help whenever we need an extra hand.
+Every offices has full administration staff who are there to help whenever we need an extra hand.

 Are Clients are looking for flexibility in real estate fees and services?